dano-finance/tempo/design/ux-userflow.md

 # UX User Flow – Multi-Party Alliance (Tempo)

-This document describes the core user flow of the **Multi-Party Alliance** feature, as defined in the Catalyst proposal.
+This document describes the core user flow of the **Multi-Party Alliance** feature.
 The scope is limited to alliance creation, membership, proposal submission, internal voting, and execution of mandates on-chain.
-This satisfies the **acceptance criteria** of M1: UX/UI design documentation is available and traceable in the repository, and can serve as **evidence** for delivery.

 ---